kubos/kubos/docs/tutorials/first-mission-app.rst

     The iOBC does not support Python.
-If this is the board which you are using, please refer to the `example Rust mission application <https://github.com/kubos/kubos/blob/master/examples/rust-mission-app/src/main.rs>`__
+If this is the board which you are using, please refer to the `example Rust mission application <https://github.com/kubos/kubos/blob/master/examples/rust-mission-app/src/main.rs>`__ for the specific application code.
+The rest of this document should still be useful for the high-level concepts which are involved when developing a mission application.

 Pre-Requisites
 --------------